evannsm/MoralesCuadrado_ACC2024/README.md

 ```
 MicroXRCEAgent udp4 -p 8888
 ```
-Once this works, you're ready to try using the Newton-Raphson Controller in simulation.

 ## To Run The NR Controller Computation and Offboard Publisher
 The reference path may be changed through the reffunc variable starting in line 139 of the nr_tracker_final.py file.
 New ones may be defined and referenced here.